Deep-MI/FastSurfer/recon_surf/README.md

 targetdir=/home/user/my_recon_surf_output  # equivalent to FreeSurfer's SUBJECT_DIR

 # Run recon-surf
-./recon-surf.sh --sid subject1 \
+./recon-surf.sh --sid subjectX \
                 --sd $targetdir \
-                --t1 $datadir/subject1/orig.mgz
+                --t1 $datadir/subjectX/orig.mgz
                 --py python3.8

 ```

-A subfolder within the target directory named after the subject (here: subject1) will automatically be created and populated
+A subfolder within the target directory named after the subject (here: subjectX) will automatically be created and populated
 with the generated image, surface, statistics and labels file (equivalent to a FreeSurfer recon-all run).

 ### Example 2: recon-surf on multiple subjects (using nohup)